-- All incidents will be recorded by the lead member of staff on individual sequentially numbered Physical Intervention Record Sheet (yellow sheets), which are kept in an incident book. - Immediately following any such incident, members of staff will inform a member of the SMT - Interviews will take place with the staff and students involved. - LCU staff will inform parents and carers by the end of the day on which the incident occurred. - Staff and students involved in the incident will receive debriefing with a member of the senior management team to give the opportunities to discuss feelings, receive emotional support and discuss reparation of relationships.
+- All incidents will be recorded by the lead member of staff on individual sequentially numbered Physical Intervention Record Sheet (yellow sheets), which are kept in an incident book. - Immediately following any such incident, members of staff will inform a member of the Senior Management Team. - Interviews will take place with the staff and students involved. - Tutors or Hub staff will inform parents and carers by the end of the day on which the incident occurred. - Staff and students involved in the incident will participate in a Restorative Conversation with a member of the Senior Management Team to give the opportunities to discuss feelings, receive emotional support and discuss reparation of relationships.

-Absconding / Leaving Lessons
+Absconding/Leaving Lessons